 Thorough QT studies have been conducted for elvitegravir and cobicistat.
 The effect of the other two components, tenofovir and emtricitabine, or the combination regimen STRIBILD on the QT interval is not known.

-The effect of a single dose of cobicistat 250 mg and 400 mg on QTc interval was evaluated in a randomized, placebo- and active-controlled (moxifloxacin 400 mg) four-period crossover thorough QT study in 48 healthy subjects.
-In a study with demonstrated ability to detect small effects, the upper bound of the one-sided 95% confidence interval for the largest placebo adjusted, baseline-corrected QTc based on individual correction method (QTc) was below 10 ms, the threshold for regulatory concern.
-The dose of 400 mg cobicistat is expected to cover the high exposure clinical scenario.
+The effect of a single dose of cobicistat 250 mg and 400 mg (1.67 and 2.67 times the dose in STRIBILD) on QTc interval was evaluated in a randomized, placebo-and active-controlled (moxifloxacin 400 mg) four-period crossover thorough QT study in 48 healthy subjects.
+In a study with demonstrated ability to detect small effects, the upper bound of the one-sided 95% confidence interval for the largest placebo adjusted, baseline-corrected QTc based on individual correction method (QTc) was below 10 msec, the threshold for regulatory concern.
 Prolongation of the PR interval was noted in subjects receiving cobicistat in the same study.
-The maximum mean (95% upper confidence bound) difference in PR from placebo after baseline-correction was 9.5 (12.1) ms for 250 mg dose and 20.2 (22.8) for 400 mg dose cobicistat.
+The maximum mean (95% upper confidence bound) difference in PR from placebo after baseline-correction was 9.5 (12.1) msec for 250 mg dose and 20.2 (22.8) for 400 mg dose cobicistat.
 Because the 150 mg cobicistat dose used in the STRIBILD fixed-dose combination tablet is lower than the lowest dose studied in the thorough QT study, it is unlikely that treatment with STRIBILD will result in clinically relevant PR prolongation.

 Absorption and Bioavailability